dajefo/wled-strip/README.md

 ## Home Assistant
 You can use this led in Home Assistant.
-Just add it under integrations and it should be fully compatible with it.
+Just add it in integrations and it should be fully compatible with it.

 <br>
 <br>